Links between gut microbiota and colorectal cancer are confirmed

 Japanese researchers analyzed taxonomic and functional characteristics of the gut microbiota of patients who underwent a colonoscopy.
 Their results indicate that the flora is involved in the onset of colorectal cancer and experiences gradual changes as the disease progresses.

 Tumor formations in colorectal cancer (CRC) is an extended process, which explains why clinical signs only appear at an advanced stage of the disease, although it is curable when treated early.
-The gut microbiota is strongly suspected to be involved in this process, based on both genomic and metabolomic* data.
+The gut microbiota is strongly suspected to be involved in this process, based on both genomic and (sidenote: Metabolomic study of metabolites derived from the body or the environment and it takes place downstream from genomics (study of all genes), among others. ) data.
 Better understanding its role is thus important, from an etiologic and diagnostic perspective.
 That is why a Japanese team carried out metagenomic (N = 616) and metabolomic (N = 406) analyses on fecal samples from patients suffering from different stages of colorectal neoplasia and who underwent a colonoscopy.
 Patients were divided into nine groups: from the control group to CRC stage IV, through early stages such as multiple adenomatous polyps and intramucosal carcinoma (stage 0).

 Changes in microbiota occurred from the early stages